 - Co-payment clause – 30% for other than claims for pre-existing diseases and 50% for pre-existing diseases.

-- Discount of 10% on the premium is available if lab tests documents are submitted.
+- No pre-acceptance medical screening is required.
+But, a discount of 10% on the premium is available if lab tests documents are submitted.

 - Enhancement of SA is permitted during renewal time.

 Max Bupa’s Companion Plan:

 - This plan provides coverage on individual basis and also for u pto 19 relationships.